R. Steven Biggs Regional Wastewater Pretreatment Facility

 CUTTING-EDGE PLANT SUPPORTS INDUSTRIAL MANUFACTURING GROWTH THROUGHOUT THE REGION

 In support of the largest manufacturing investment in North Carolina history, a $40 million wastewater pretreatment facility in Johnston County promises to be a powerful economic driver for the region.
-The plant supports a $1.8 billion Novo Nordisk Diabetes Active Pharmaceutical Ingredient (DAPI) manufacturing facility.
+The plant supports a $1.8 billion Novo Nordisk Diabetes Active Pharmaceutical Ingredient (DAPI) manufacturing facility expansion currently under construction.
 When the wastewater pretreatment plant was complete, the pharmaceutical manufacturer donated it to the Town of Clayton so it could also serve future industrial partners.

 Designed to handle 450,000 gallons a day, the facility removes nitrogen and phosphorus from industrial wastewater before it enters the municipal sewer system.
 Gannett Fleming provided turnkey project delivery services for development of the 22-acre site.
 The team utilized a multiphased engineer-procure-construct (EPC) delivery approach to meet the 17-month schedule requirement in alignment with clinical trial runs at the Novo Nordisk facility.

 What We Did